madrus/vitest-mcp-server/README.md

 # Vitest MCP Server

-A **sophisticated** Model Context Protocol (MCP) server for running Vitest tests and analyzing coverage.
+A **production-ready** Model Context Protocol (MCP) server for running Vitest tests and analyzing coverage.
 This server provides AI assistants with intelligent tools for test-driven development workflows.

 ## 🚀 Features